seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 Because the data model for the application is an open schema (see [Problem Statement](#problem-statement)), this made it very difficult and compute-intensive to allow for Power BI (or any other data visualization/analyzation solution) to work with.
 In addition, when building the visualizations (reports), the users should not have access to some of the sensitive application data that exists (see [Security](#security)).

-To solve this problem, we built an Azure Function to construct a normalized and flat schema with data.
+To solve this problem, we built an Azure Function to construct a normalized schema with data.
 It also takes care of removing much of the sensitive data, allowing only information out of visualization/analyzation interest to be processed.

 The data is then moved into a separate Azure SQL Database (see [Azure Functions](#azure-functions)) by the Azure Function.
 This is done by creating SQL commands that clean, update, and insert data.

-Allowing the customer to build Power BI reports on a great data model and to use [DirectQuery](https://powerbi.microsoft.com/en-us/documentation/powerbi-desktop-use-directquery/) in Power BI allows the customer to build reports that gather real-time data from the Azure SQL Database.
+Allowing the customer to build Power BI reports on a great data model and to use [DirectQuery](https://powerbi.microsoft.com/en-us/documentation/powerbi-desktop-use-directquery/) in Power BI.
+This ensures that reports can be built with real-time data from the Azure SQL Database.

 Ultimately, the Power BI visualizations are uploaded and embedded into the solution (see [Power BI Embedded](#power-bi-embedded)).
 The visualizations will then acquire the newest data processed by the Azure Function, using DirectQuery.